Appci11/BlazorComponentCreation/README.md

 ## Contributing

 No contributions are possible.
-This is mainly used as a  practice to learn about component making and uploading for other people to see.
+This is mainly used as a  practice to learn about component making and uploading.

 ## License